What is the Future Continuous Tense?

-To form the future continuous tense, we use the auxiliary verb "will" and the present participle of the main verb (the verb ending in -ing).
-For example:
+To construct the future continuous tense, use the auxiliary verb "will" followed by the present participle of the main verb.
+The formula is: will + be + present participle (verb + -ing).
+Let’s look at a few examples:

 • I will be studying for my exams tomorrow.